AlexeyKopchinskiy/Portfolio-project-3-new/README.md

     * _Empty Priority_: Gray background
     * Underlined headers

+## Caching Google Sheets Data

+To improve performance and reduce API quota consumption, the application now caches data from the **tasks**, **categories**, and **projects** worksheets during initialization.
+Cached data is stored in memory and reused throughout the application, minimizing redundant API calls.

+### Implementation

+* Data is fetched and cached at the start using the load_and_cache_data() method within the TaskManager class.
+* Cached attributes:
+  * self.cached_tasks
+  * self.cached_projects
+  * self.cached_categories
+* All operations (e.g., adding, updating, or retrieving tasks, projects, and categories) access these cached attributes instead of making direct calls to the Google Sheets API.

+### Benefits

+* **Performance Boost**: Faster data retrieval and processing.
+* **Quota Preservation**: Avoids exceeding Google Sheets API limits due to redundant calls.

 ## Reminders

 - Code Placement: Your code should reside in the `run.py` file.